Wyzzard123/wyz_webpages_recursively_to_pdf/README.md

 ## TODO

 1. Use iterative instead of recursive functions to prevent memory issues.
-1. Make the code more efficient instead of checking for the same links over and over again.
+1. ~~Make the code more efficient instead of checking for the same links over and over again.~~ _Update 23/01/2020: Code has been changed/rearranged such that code operates more than 10 times faster (ballpark figure), taking minutes instead of an hour or two to go through an entire webpage.
+The regex filter has also been updated to include a negative lookup for #, to prevent subtantially duplicate webpages from being caught._
 1. Make the part_split a parameter to be passed in.
 1. Make the text file with links optional (though it would not be recommended to turn this off).
 1. Re-merge all split PDFs.